agrawal-priyank/machine-learning-classification/README.md

-## Machine Learning: Classification
+## Machine Learning Classification: Amazon Product Reviews and Loan Lending Prediction Models

 ### Description
-* Implemented Logistic Regression with L2 Regularization and Stochastic Gradient Descent optimization to build a linear classifier for classifying positive and negative reviews using the Amazon Baby Products Reviews dataset.
-Plotted the Precision and Recall trade off against different threshold values for a review to be labeled as positive.
+* Implemented logistic regression with l2 regularization and stochastic gradient descent optimization to build a linear classifier for classifying positive and negative reviews using the Amazon Baby Products Reviews dataset.
+* Plotted the precision and recall trade-off against different threshold values for a review to be labeled as positive.
-* Implemented Decision Trees with ADA Boosting to classify safe and risky loans using the Loan Lending Club dataset.
+* Implemented decision trees with ADA boosting to classify safe and risky loans using the Loan Lending Club dataset.

 ### Code
 1. [Linear Classifier](https://github.com/agrawal-priyank/machine-learning-classification/blob/master/linear-classifier-logistic-regression/linear-classifier.ipynb)